Maximize Business Cash Flow with these 10 Tips

 3. Cut costs.

-No matter how lean your business operations are, over time there will always be new ways to cut costs and eliminate waste.
-Along with scheduling a regular review of pricing or profit margins, set aside time on a regular basis to review line item expenses and look for those which are no longer needed.
+No matter how lean your business operations are, over time, there will always be new ways to cut costs and eliminate waste.
+Along with scheduling a regular review of pricing or profit margins, set aside time on a regular basis to review line item expenses and look for those that are no longer needed.

 4. Incentivize innovation.

-This is a perfect example of a time when you should spend money to make money.
-Enlisting staff in coming up with ways to improve your business, cut costs, become more efficient and eliminate waste is a great investment for the long term.
+This is a perfect example of when you should spend money to make money.
+Enlisting staff in devising ways to improve your business, cut costs, become more efficient, and eliminate waste is a great long-term investment.

 5. Speed up collections.